robavospace/lightpaper/docs/index.md

 | September 2021     | Established partnership agreements with other businesses and government agencies in order to get the product off the ground quickly and build a team of experienced advisers/mentors in the beginning stages.
 | March 2022      |  Applied for several accelerator programs in North America that are focused on the space industry.

-March 2021: Research started.

-April 2021: Customer discovery across government and private sectors domestically and internationally to assess the needs of each sector.

-September 2021: Established partnership agreements with other businesses and government agencies in order to get the product off the ground quickly and build a team of experienced advisers/mentors in the beginning stages.

-March 2022: Applied for several accelerator programs in North America that are focused on the space industry.

 What’s Up Next